-Idaho gives homeowners more pre-sale time than most non-judicial states — a 115-day minimum from the NOD recording before the sale can occur — plus anti-deficiency protections for qualifying owner-occupied residential properties.
+Idaho gives homeowners more pre-sale time than most non-judicial states.
+Idaho Code § 45-1505 authorizes the trustee to foreclose a deed of trust by advertisement and sale without court involvement.
+Idaho Code § 45-1506 governs the notice and sale procedure — the trustee must record a Notice of Default, serve the borrower by certified mail and in-person service (three attempts over at least seven days, each at least 30 days before the sale), publish notice, and wait at least 120 days from the NOD recording before conducting the trustee sale.
+Idaho also provides anti-deficiency protection for qualifying owner-occupied residential trust deeds under Idaho Code § 45-1512 — limiting the lender's remedy to the trustee sale proceeds with no separate deficiency suit.
 But the pre-NOD period, before any Notice of Default is recorded, remains the optimal window.
-The 115-day period is a meaningful secondary window, and Idaho's reinstatement right provides a late-stage backstop.
-But modification before the NOD produces the cleanest, lowest-cost outcome.
+The 120-day period is a meaningful secondary window, and Idaho's reinstatement right provides a late-stage backstop.
+Modification before the NOD produces the cleanest, lowest-cost outcome.

 The most effective tool is a complete application submitted before the Notice of Default is recorded.
 Federal dual tracking protections prevent the NOD from being recorded while a complete application is pending.
 The formal 115-day clock never starts.
 The modification runs with maximum time and no formal deadline.
 This is the approach that produces the best Idaho outcomes.